EducationEducation

 2. Population numbers have been rounded off to the nearest thousand.

 The large number of NEETs in South Africa is linked to underlying problems in the education system and the labour market.
 Young people in South Africa have very high participation rates in education, including at secondary level.
-Enrolment rates for grades 11 and 12 have increased in recent years .and more young people attain grade 12 (and at an earlier age).4 But there is still a sharp drop-off in enrolment numbers after grade 10 and only about half of young people in their early twenties have successfully completed grade 12.5 This reduces their prospects for further study or employment.6 Low quality and incomplete education represent what are termed the “supply-side” drivers of youth unemployment, where young people do not have the appropriate skills or work-related capabilities to be employable or to set up successful enterprises of their own, and so struggle to make the transition from education to work.7 The “demand-side”drivers include a shortage of jobs or self-employment opportunities for those who are available to work.
+Enrolment rates for Grades 11 and 12 have increased in recent years and more young people attain Grade 12 (and at an earlier age).4 But there is still a sharp drop-off in enrolment numbers after Grade 10 and only about half of young people in their early twenties have successfully completed Grade 12.5 This reduces prospects for further study or employment.6 Low quality and incomplete education represent what are termed the “supply-side” drivers of youth unemployment, where young people do not have the appropriate skills or work-related capabilities to be employable or to set up successful enterprises of their own, and so struggle to make the transition from education to work.7 The “demand-side” driver relates to a shortage of jobs or self-employment opportunities for those who are available to work.

-The NEET rates are fairly even across the provinces.
-This is hard to interpret without further analysis.
-Limpopo, for example, is a very poor and largely rural province.
-It is possible that the slightly lower-than-average percentage of NEETs in that province is partly the result of many young people migrating to cities in search of work and they are therefore counted among the NEETs in more urban provinces.
-It is possible that young people who are not employed in the labour market may nevertheless be employed in small-scale agriculture if their household has access to land, and this could also help to smooth the provincial inequalities that are characteristic of many other indicators.
+The NEET rates are quite consistent across the provinces.
+This is hard to interpret without further information.
+Limpopo, for example, is a very poor and largely rural province where one might expect high rates of unemployment.
+It is possible that the slightly lower-than-average percentage of NEETs in that province is partly the result of young people migrating to cities in Gauteng or other provinces in search of work and they therefore being counted among the NEETs elsewhere.
+It is also possible that young people who are not employed in the labour market may nevertheless be employed in small-scale agriculture if their household has access to land, and this could also help to smooth the provincial and spatial inequalities that are characteristic of many other indicators.

 There is enormous variation within the broad youth group of 15 – 24 years.
-Only 45% of children aged 15 – 17 are classified as NEET because the majority are attending school.
-Within the 18 – 20 age band, 3238% are NEETs, and nearly two thirdsf (63%) more than half (57%) of those in the 21 – 24 age band are neither working nor in education or training.
+Only 5% of children aged 15 – 17 are classified as NEET because the majority are attending school.
+Within the 18 – 20 age band, 38% are NEETs, and more than half (57%) of those in the 21 – 24 age band are neither working nor in education or training.

-While education attendance rates are fairly even for males and females, the gender disparity among NEETs is more pronouncedsignificant.
-Thirty-seven six percent of young women are not in employment, education or training – compared with 3332% of young men.
+While education attendance rates are fairly even for males and females, the gender disparity among NEETs is significant.
+Thirty-six percent of young women are not in employment, education or training – compared with 32% of young men.

-3 Altman M, Mokomane Z & Wright G (2014) Social security for young people amidst high poverty and unemployment: Some policy options for South Africa.
-Development Southern Africa, 31(2): 347-362.
+3 Altman M, Mokomane Z, Wright G. Social security for young people amidst high poverty and unemployment: Some policy options for South Africa.
+Development Southern Africa.
+2014, 31(2):347-362.

-7 Smith J (2011) Connecting Young South Africans to Opportunity: Literature Review and Strategy.
-Cape Town: DG Murray Trust;
+7 Smith J. Connecting Young South Africans to Opportunity: Literature Review and Strategy.
+Cape Town: DG Murray Trust.
+2011.

-Lam D, Leibbrandt M & Mlatsheni C (2008) Education and Youth Unemployment in South Africa.
+Lam D, Leibbrandt M, Mlatsheni C. Education and Youth Unemployment in South Africa.
 Working Paper 22.
-Cape Town: South Africa Labour and Development Research Unit, UCT.
+Cape Town: Southern Africa Labour and Development Research Unit, UCT.
+2008.

-8 Department of Higher Eduation and Training (2013) Fact Sheet on NEETs: An Analysis of the 2011 South African Census.
+8 Department of Higher Education and Training.
+Fact Sheet on NEETs: An Analysis of the 2011 South African Census.
 Pretoria: DHET.
+2013.

-9 United Nations Development Programme (2017) Sustainabile Development Goals.
-Accessed 14 July 2017: www.undp.org/content/undp/en/home/sustainable-development-goals.html
+9 United Nations Development Programme.
+Sustainable Development Goals.
+2017. www.undp.org/content/undp/en/home/sustainable-development-goals.html

 This indicator refers to the number and proportion of young people in South africa aged 15 - 24 years who are not in employment, education or training.
 The proportions are calculated by dividing the number of NEETs per category by the total number of young people in the population.